Skip to main content

 How often should you complete this log / register?

 Update the equipment maintenance log after every service event.
 For most plant and equipment, this includes daily pre-start checks (recorded separately), scheduled preventive maintenance (weekly, monthly, quarterly or as per manufacturer intervals), corrective maintenance (breakdown repairs) and annual inspections.
-In MapTrack, maintenance events are logged automatically when work orders are completed, building the maintenance history in real time.
+Every entry should be recorded promptly, ideally on the same day the work is performed, to ensure accuracy and avoid gaps in the maintenance history.
+Consistent logging is especially important for compliance, as the WHS Regulations 2011 require documented evidence that plant is maintained in a safe condition.
+Auditors and insurers expect a continuous, chronological record without unexplained gaps.
+In MapTrack, maintenance events are logged automatically when work orders are completed, building the maintenance history in real time and eliminating the risk of missing entries across large fleets.

 Frequently asked questions